Florida panther

-In 1982, the Florida panther was chosen as the Florida state animal.

 Description

 Florida panthers are spotted at birth, and typically have blue eyes.
 As the panther grows, the spots fade and the coat becomes completely tan, while the eyes typically take on a yellow hue.
 The panther's underbelly is a creamy white, and it has black tips on the tail and ears.
 Florida panthers lack the ability to roar, and instead make distinct sounds that include whistles, chirps, growls, hisses, and purrs.
-Florida panthers are average-sized for the species, being smaller than cougars from colder climates, but larger than cougars from the Neotropics.
+Florida panthers are average-sized for the species, being smaller than cougars from colder climates, but larger than cougars from the tropics.

 Adult female Florida panthers weigh 29–45.5 kg, whereas the larger males weigh 45.5–75 kg.
 Total length is from 1.8 to 2.2 m and shoulder height is 60–70 cm.
 Male panthers, on average, are 9.4% longer and 33.2% heavier than females because males grow at a faster rate than females and for a longer time.